rust-lang/rust/text/0000-intra-rustdoc-links.md

-It is good practice in the Rust community to add documentation to all public items of a crate, as the API documentation as rendered by Rustdoc is the main documentation of most libaries.
+It is good practice in the Rust community to add documentation to all public items of a crate, as the API documentation as rendered by Rustdoc is the main documentation of most libraries.
 Documentation comments at the module (or crate) level are used to give an overview of the module (or crate) and describe how the items of a crate can be used together.